Muslim Mousa

-Muslim Mousa Fayyadh (مسلم موسى فياض; born 11 March 2005) is an Iraqi professional footballer who plays as a left back for Iraq Stars League side Al-Minaa.
+Muslim Mousa Fayyadh (مسلم موسى فياض; born 11 March 2005) is an Iraqi professional footballer who plays as a left back for Iraq Stars League side Al-Quwa Al-Jawiya.

 His father, Mousa Fayyadh, was a former player for Al-Minaa and the team captain.

 Club career

 Mousa started playing football at the Al-Minaa Academy, and won with Al-Minaa U19 team, the Iraqi Youth Premier League in 2022.

 In September 2022, he was promoted to play with the club's first team, and they won the Iraqi Premier Division League and gained promotion to the Iraq Stars League.

 In September 2023, his contract with Al-Minaa was renewed and he played in the starting lineup regularly in the league, On December 29, 2023, he scored his first goal in the Iraq Stars League, which was the winning goal against Karbalaa in a match that ended with a score of 2–1 for Al-Minaa.

 In August 2024, his contract with Al-Minaa was renewed for an additional season.
 He did not play much in the 2024–25 season, as the club allowed him to participate in the AFC U-20 Asian Cup in China after initially refusing to allow him.
 However, on December 5, 2024, he scored two goals against Erbil in a match that ended 3–0, and on January 2, 2025, he scored the winning goal against Naft Maysan in a match that ended 1–0.
 On 5 October 2025, he opened the scoring in the sixth minute against Al-Najaf, in a match that ended with a 4–2 victory for Al-Minaa.

+In June 2026, Mousa moved to Al-Quwa Al-Jawiya during the summer transfer window.